00Markus0/Crypto-Answer/docs/metrics.md

 We fine-tuned our reader on our own data created with Haystack's [Annotation tool](https://haystack.deepset.ai/guides/annotation).
 Following we compared the default reader with the fine-tuned version.
-Additionally we used three different retriever in combination with the default and fine-tuned reader to determine which delivers the performance, including the Dense Passage Retriever, the Elasticsearch Retriever and a joined Version of both retrievers.
+Additionally we used three different retriever in combination with the default and fine-tuned reader to determine which delivers the best performance, including the Dense Passage Retriever, the Elasticsearch Retriever and a joined Version of both retrievers.

 ### 1. Answer Distribution for the default and fine-tuned reader